StartLabsDev/Tidal-Connect-/README.md

 ```
 2. Build the docker image:

-NOTE: I have already uploaded a image to Docker Hub for you.
+NOTE: I have already uploaded a pre-build docker image to Docker Hub for you.
 This means you can skip this time consuming step to build the image manually, go directly to step 3 to use the pre-build image.

 ```